jeckertchu/wirecutter-devops-assignment/README.md

 This is done by creating secutity group ("MySecurityGroup") in the Resources, which we can assign a ingress policy via the SecurityGroupIngress spec (line 76).
 The creation of the group, as seen in our inspection of the EC2 instance > Network Security Groups shows, meets our requirements -
 [[https://github.com/jeckertchu/wirecutter-devops-assignment/blob/master/mysecuritygroup.jpg]]

+In order to enforce this SG we had to declare a VPC for it to work in, or it would not be valid.
+To do this we refer back to our initial Parameters section of the template (lines 9-11):

+           VpcId:
+            Description: Enter the VpcId
+            Type: AWS::EC2::VPC::Id

+Which is later referenced in the template's MySecurityGroup-> Properties section with "VpcId: !Ref VpcId".

+Next we have the section dealing with nginx and it's associated criteria "Install nginx and stand up a “Hello World” static HTML page at /hello Configure nginx to display content from http://example.com/ at /example Configure nginx to protect the content at /example with basic auth
+Username: admin
+Password: password"

+To automatically install nginx I went to the Metadata section of the instance, specifically invoking the AWS::CloudFormation::Init
+(line 32) which allows us to install the nginx package, the /hello directory and files in the doc root, and start the nginx service.
+This successfully worked and evidenced page being served as expected, however I could not figure out the rest of the config which would (theoretically speaking) mean customizing the /etc/nginx/sites-enabled/default of my server.
+Given more time I might have simply edited my own and replaced it via the files install used earlier for my static page, though it I would also have to do this for other configuration and would just defeat the purpose of automated deployment processing.

+Likewise, password protecting the directory might have been acheived with something like

+            sudo htpasswd -c /etc/nginx/.htpasswd admin

+And again, would have required add'l config in the default of the nginx server to use .htpasswd, so something like ... auth_basic "Restricted Content";
+auth_basic_user_file /etc/nginx/.htpasswd;

+(and possibly a restart of nginx)

+This brings us to the final task - "Configure logrotate to rotate nginx access logs hourly (using cron)" Logrotate is installed along with nginx via our AWS::CloudFormation::Init:
+But the trick would be to somehow edit our cron tab file to contain -

+0 * * * * /usr/sbin/logrotate /etc/logrotate.d/nginx.log

+Again, unsure how this can be acomplished without triggering some sort of bash script to install once instance is up (?).